Sameta-cani/NumPy/Documentation/NumPy user guide/Getting started/What is NumPy.md

 ## Why is NumPy Fast?

-Vectorization describes the absence of any explicit looping, indexing, etc., in the code - these things are taking place, of course, just
+Vectorization describes the absence of any explicit looping, indexing, etc., in the code - these things are taking place, of course, just "begind the scenes" in optimized, pre-compiled C code.
+Vectorized code has many advantages, among which are:

+- vectorized code is more concise and easier to read
+- fewer lines of code generally means fewer bugs
+- the code more closely resembles standard mathematical notation (making it easier, typically, to correctly code mathematical constructs)
+- vectorization results in more "Pythonic" code.
+Without vectorization, our code would be littered with inefficient and difficult to read `for` loops.

+Broadcasting is the term used to describe the implicit element-by-element behavior of operations; generally speaking, in NumPy all operations, not just arithmetic operations, but logical, bit-wise, functional, etc., behave in this implicit element-by-element fashion, i.e., they broadcast.
+Moreover, in the example above, `a` and `b` ould be multidimensioanl arrays of the same shape, or a scalar and an array, or even two arrays of with different shapes, provided that the smaller array is "expandable"